thetechguy61705/Bro-Time-Server/server/info/welcomemsg.md

 Heya there!
 Welcome to Bro Time.
 I'm **Bro Bot**, Bro Time's custom bot.
 Please keep Bro Time to a maximum of PG-13, this means no racial slurs, excessive profanity and especially no explicit content.
-Note that if you do not wqant to be pinged for important announcements/giveaways say `!freerole ANN` in <#330915188733902849>.
+Note that if you do not want to be pinged for important announcements/giveaways say `!freerole ANN` in <#330915188733902849>.
 If you want to be pinged for giveaways, say `!freerole GW` in <#330915188733902849>.